jadna/banking-system/README.md

 ### Installation

-- Access project directory on your terminal.
+- Access project directory on your terminal

       composer install